Rational curvature invariants for 2-complexes: Properties of groups with curvature bounds

 The proofs in \cite{wise_coherence_2022} use tower arguments, a technique going back to Papakyriakopoulos' proof of Dehn's lemma \cite{papakyriakopoulos_dehn_1957} and also used by Howie in his locally indicable Freiheitssatz \cite{howie_pairs_1981}.
 The folding technique of Lemma \ref{lem: Folding 2-complexes} can also be used to give a direct proof.
 Combined with Theorem \ref{thm: Irreducible curvature of one-relator groups}, the theorem recovers the Cockroft--Lyndon asphericity theorem for torsion-free one-relator groups \cite{lyndon_cohomology_1950,cockcroft_two-dimensional_1954}, as well as Brodski\u{\i}--Howie's theorem that torsion-free one-relator groups are locally indicable \cite{brodski_equations_1980,howie_locally_1982}.

 A group $G$ is \emph{coherent} if every finitely generated subgroup is finitely presented.
-A notorious question of Baumslag asks whether every one-relator group is coherent.
+A notorious question of Baumslag, recently answered by Jaikin-Zapirain--Linton \cite{jaikin-zapirain_coherence_2023}, asks whether every one-relator group is coherent.
 Motivated by Baumslag's question, Wise conjectured that the fundamental group of any finite 2-complex $X$ with non-positive immersions is coherent \cite[Conjecture 1.10]{wise_coherence_2022}.
 The following conjecture sharpens Wise's conjecture slightly.

 \begin{conjecture}[Non-positive irreducible curvature implies coherence] Let $X$ be a finite, standard, irreducible 2-complex.
 If $\rho_+(X)\leq 0$ then $\pi_1(X)$ is coherent. \end{conjecture}

 We shall see below that this conjecture is true when $\rho_+(X)<0$.